vgpprasad91/desipalette/replit.md

 # Overview

 Desipalette is a modern e-commerce web application for cultural fashion and lifestyle products.
 Built as a full-stack application with React frontend and Express backend, it features product browsing, shopping cart functionality, and order management.
-The application showcases a curated collection of ethnic wear, contemporary fusion pieces, and cultural accessories with a focus on quality and heritage.
+The application integrates with Shopify's Storefront API for headless commerce, allowing product management through Shopify while maintaining a custom frontend experience.
+When Shopify credentials aren't available, it gracefully falls back to mock data for development and testing.

 # User Preferences